faragon/libsrt/README.md

   * ./make\_test.sh 8	# Generate documentation
   * ./make\_test.sh 16	# Check coding style
   * ./make\_test.sh 24	# Like 8 plus 16 (3 would be like 1 plus 2, etc.)

+* A preliminary Autoconf/Automake build is also provided:
+  * ./bootstrap.sh
+  * ./configure
+  * make
+  * make check

+* A Visual Studio project is provided in win/vs2013/ for running the test through AppVeyor's CI.

 Generic advantages
 ===